 Dark horse: Hunter Shryock is far from a rookie, but not quite the veteran most of the above anglers are.
 If Menendez isn’t your jam at Eufaula, Shryock should be on your radar.
 I know for a fact he’s been fishing a bunch during his downtime to stay sharp for once the series ramped up again.
 I bet he climbs out of Bucket D at this event.

 BUCKET E: ZALDAIN

 Chris Zaldain had a tough season opener at St. Johns River.
 He’s been close to a victory so many times, but the taste of a title has evaded him.
 We all know it’s a matter of time until he cracks a grand slam, why not at Eufaula?
 I firmly believe that the anglers strong with their electronics will dominate this event because of the necessity to stay on the fish, whether they’re on ledges or submerged brush.
-Zaldain is one of the best in the game at running his Humminbird 360, locating and making bite the fish he finds.
+Zaldain is one of the best in the game at running his Humminbird 360, locating and making the he finds bite.
 Yes, he’s dominating ownership in Bucket E, but that’s because everyone knows he won’t be there for long.
 It’s a safe bet in this bucket, and one I’m not going to pass on.

-Darkhorse: Bill Weidler is a solid selection, too, if you’re not ready to go with the crowd on Zaldain.
-The Alabama native is fantastic swim jig angler, and you can bet he’ll load his livewells early along the shallow grass edge, then he’ll move to jerking fish from brushpiles as the day wanes on.
+Dark horse: Bill Weidler is a solid selection, too, if you’re not ready to go with the crowd on Zaldain.
+The Alabama native is fantastic swim jig angler, and you can bet he’ll load his livewells early along the shallow grass edge.
+Then he’ll move to jerking fish from brushpiles as the day wanes on.